Most Desert View Facilities Remain Closed

 Geology is a prominent feature at any Grand Canyon viewpoint but at Moran Point three main rock groups are clearly visible.

-The Tusayan Ruin is the remains of a small ancestral Puebloan village.
+Tusayan Pueblo is the remains of a small ancestral Puebloan village.
 A relatively flat 0.1 mile (200 meter) trail wraps around the ruin and offers the opportunity to learn more about the place and the people who once called this home.
+Note: Tusayan Pueblo and Musuem remain closed untill further notice due to concerns about COVID-19.
+Updated: 11/6/2020

 From this viewpoint can be seen several points of interest.